Coronavirus (COVID-19): Your Questions AnsweredMarch 13, 2020 - Katie McCallum

 What techniques should we use to prevent the spread of coronavirus?

-The most important technique to prevent the transmission of COVID-19 is hand hygiene.
+The most important techniques to prevent the transmission of COVID-19 is social distancing and hand hygiene.
 It's important to use either an alcohol-based hand sanitizer or wash your hands with soap and water frequently.

 Other COVID-19 prevention techniques include: